Step-by-Step Credentialing Guide for Healthcare Providers

 Verification sources include:

 Be proactive.
-Delays happen when schools or employers don’t respond quickly.
+Delays occur when schools or employers fail to respond promptly.
 Follow up when needed.

 Step 4: Background Checks & Sanction Screening